marks1234/search-mtg/README.md

 # search-mtg
-This is a project to search for
+This is a project to search for magic the gathering cards with the openai through semantic search